addrummond/mlm/manual/manual.md

 Due to careful use of low energy sleep modes, the battery drains very slowly when the meter is not in use.

+After around an hour without use, the meter goes into a deeper sleep mode.
+To wake the meter from this mode, you may need to hold down the center pad for up to one second.

 ## Basic operation

 Take a reading by pointing the sensor window towards the subject and